 Make sure that the leads are in the proper stage, and involve the sales department only when you are certain that they are ready to buy.
 There is no point in involving the sales department as soon as the user has completed a lead form for downloading an ebook.

 Are you certain that he is even interested in the product?
 Involving the sales department too soon might turn the lead away.

-The first type of user shouldn’t be ignored, there are other ways to approach him, and this is usually where blog posts, case studies, white papers come into play.
+The first type of user shouldn’t be ignored, there are other ways to approach him, which is usually where blog posts, case studies, and white papers come into play.
 Each type of lead involves different strategies, and this is why you should be aware of the funnel stage.

 Benefits of using lead forms in your marketing strategy